Sign In / Sign Out

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-The comprehensive academic foundation of the Bachelor of Fine Arts degree program in dance prepares students to be leading dance professionals of the 21st century.
+The comprehensive academic foundation of the Bachelor of Fine Arts program in dance prepares students to be leading dance professionals of the 21st century.
 Graduates of the program have the expertise to pursue professions as choreographers, performers, educators, community artists, scholars and much more.
-After leaving ASU, many graduates:
+After leaving ASU, many graduates participate in activities like these:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: